Madeeha-Anjum/django-playground/CrashCourse/NOTES.md

 - Create templates and register them in the settings.py file
 - **ONLY FIRST TIME**Create app urls and register them in the main app urls
 Note: in views `add/` vs `add` the `/` is important as it means its will be getting a collection of todos and not a single todo

+## many to many review

+projects
+proj1
+proj2

+projects_tags - this table stores the relationship between the projects and the tags

+proj1 tag1
+proj1 tag2
+proj2 tag1

+tags
+1
+2